 You deal with homeowners in crisis every day.
-You know a lot about negotiating loan modifications, the foreclosure process, and what happens in mediation.
+You know a lot about negotiating loan modifications, the foreclosure process and mediation.
 The reality is, more often than not, you are the only person the homeowner will turn to for help with foreclosure.
 Join the Ohio Poverty Law Center for a discussion of the unauthorized practice of law.
 Learn when you should refer homeowners to a lawyer, and get real answers to your questions about how to know when you have crossed the line.
-What is the unauthorized practice of law?
-What are the consequences if you cross that line?
-You may be surprised to learn that the worst case scenario isn't just a lawsuit...it's destruction of the entire counseling industry.

 OHFA Homebuyer Education

-OHFA's Streamlined Homebuyer Education allows homebuyers to gain necessary information, such as budgeting skills and steps to becoming a first-time homebuyer, on their own time.
+OHFA's streamlined homebuyer education allows homebuyers to gain necessary information on their own time, such as budgeting skills and steps to becoming a first-time homebuyer.
 We partner with housing counseling agencies around the state to provide one-on-one telephone consultations that help homebuyers prepare for becoming owners.
-Learn more about OHFA's Streamlined Homebuyer Education.
+Learn more about OHFA's streamlined homebuyer education.

 Tips for Housing Counselors

 The following stress-reducing tips were developed during a focus group with participants from HUD intermediaries and state housing finance agencies.

 - QTIP (Quit Taking it Personally).
 Despite your best efforts, not every client can be helped.